GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-11-21 07:26:21 IST
+This content is dynamically generated in Indian Time (IST): 2025-11-21 08:40:06 IST

 Current Weather in Coimbatore:
-Temperature: 23.88 °C
+Temperature: 25.88 °C
-Condition: mist
+Condition: haze